xsherryhe/basic-ruby-projects/README.md

-# basic-ruby-projects
+These files are a collection of basic functions and programs built from the Ruby language.

-Simple programs demonstrating basic Ruby syntax.
+The project demonstrates basic Ruby syntax, including data types, loops, arrays, and methods.